Ebony is located in southern Brunswick County, VA - en route to Lake Gaston from I-85

 Lands in this district are the unincorporated portions of the County that are associated with farming, open space, scenic beauty, rural authenticity, that are Strategic Assets for Brunswick County to be preserved.
-While rural residential development is allowed, any proposed Business needs are governed by a Conditional Use Permit that must be pre-approved in the Zoning Ordinances -- not by B-1 Business spot zoning.
+While rural residential development is allowed, any proposed Business needs are governed by a Conditional Use Permit (CUP) that must be pre-approved in the Zoning Ordinances -- not by B-1 Business spot zoning.
 If there is no existing CUP define, one would have to be created and approved to be added to A-1 zoning ordinances.

 B-1 Business District ordinances are intended for INCORPORATED AREAS.
 The subject area for rezoning is within the Ebony COMMUNITY - IT IS NOT INCORPORATED.